natashabibbs/all-the-likes/README.md

 Local Storage is a way for us to store data locally without affecting website performance.
 Local Storage takes in name/value pairs that will be stored with no expiration date.
 Read up on Local Storage here: https://www.w3schools.com/html/html5_webstorage.asp.

-Before you begin, create a function that will run our code as soon as our webpage load:
+Before you begin, create a function that will run our code as soon as our webpage loads:

 ```JavaScript
 window.onload = function() {